 P2 tests are also conducted in-house, and participants must have trained regularly for at lease six months since their P1 to be eligible to take part.

 We will be running P1 and P2 gradings twice a year at DDKM.
 Students will be notified of upcoming gradings in plenty of time.

 After gaining P2 students must train for approximately 6 months in order to be eligible for the next level.
 Tests for levels P3-P5 are taken at national events held by KMG UK twice a year.

 Next come the Expert levels E1-E5.
-These are reserved for high level instructors, mainly the KMG Global and International teams.
+These are mostly held by high level instructors.
 Testing for these levels is usually conducted in Israel and there needs to be between one and four years between tests depending on the level.